-Clinical data demonstrate the efficacy of AKYNZEO® in preventing CINV for 5 days
+Clinical data demonstrated the efficacy of AKYNZEO® in preventing CINV

-90% of AKYNZEO patients receiving cisplatin had no vomiting and no rescue antiemetic medication use over 5 days1
+90% of AKYNZEO patients receiving cisplatin had no vomiting and no rescue medication1

-Complete response rate with a single dose of AKYNZEO capsules + dexamethasone (primary endpoint) in patients treated with cisplatin1,2
+Complete response rate with a single dose of AKYNZEO capsules + dexamethasone (primary endpoint) in patients treated with cisplatin1

 AKYNZEO complete response data for CINV in overall phase